 If only he knew that I don’t take new starts with my coffee in the morning, but I make them later in the afternoon, in between my stories.

-If only he knew that I write so I can feel, because if I allowed myself to feel like I write it would be setting myself on fire and watching my years burn.
+If only he knew that I write so I can feel, because if I allowed myself to feel like I write, it would mean setting myself on fire and watching my years burn.

 That’s when I decided I like the storm, the speed, and the chaos the most.

-I look at him and think of how I’ll take this 2 a.m. and turn it into vivid dreams tomorrow.
-But tonight – snap and I’m back to myself, whomever that might be – and that’s the beauty of it.
+I look at him and think of how I’ll take this 2am. and turn it into vivid dreams tomorrow.
+But tonight – snap and I’m back to myself, whoever that might be – and that’s the beauty of it.

 After all, it’s not flesh and bones I want from life, but words.
 Words, to still my monsters and make me be the best that I can be.
 The ability to ask people to listen to this page I’m writing in my head as we speak, as we move, as we live.